Mikejo5000/vsts-docs-pr/docs/report/analytics/widget-extension-against-analytics-service-configuration.md

 This work is dependent on the charting framework that you use.
 Some of the frameworks don't require this type of manipulation.
-For any D3 based charting framework, the data is expected in a very specific form for stacked bar charts and this is not the form that the analytics service returns.
+For any D3 based charting framework, the data is expected in a very specific form for stacked bar charts and this is not the form that the Analytics Service returns.

-The analytics service returns data in this form (in part):
+The Analytics Service returns data in this form (in part):

 ```
 {